Star Trek: Renegades: Release

 Backers of the film were given a limited-time, online-streaming preview of the unfinished film in June 2015.
 The official premiere took place at Crest Theater, Los Angeles on Saturday, August 1, 2015.
 Public release of the completed Star Trek: Renegades film began on its own YouTube channel on August 24, 2015, and surpassed one million views by December 18, 2015.

 After the official premiere, Star Trek: Renegades was shown on Sunday, September 6, 2015 at Fan Expo Canada in Toronto.
 In mid-September 2015 it was released at the Alamo City Comic Con in San Antonio, Texas and The Geek Gathering in Sheffield, Alabama.
 In mid-October 2015, it premiered at the TRIFI (TCIF3) Film Festival in Richland, Washington.
 In late October 2015, it premiered at Rocket City NerdCon in Huntsville, Alabama.

 Music

 The score for the film is by Justin R. Durban.

 Sequel and removal of Star Trek branding

 The original plans were for Star Trek: Renegades to be a web series.
-However, on June 25, 2016, in response to new fan film guidelines, the production team announced that they had removed all Star Trek references from the script for the sequel.
+However, on June 25, 2016, in response to new fan film guidelines, the production team announced that they had removed all Star Trek references from the script for the sequel (The Requiem).